buk7456/FreeTX/doc/logical_switches.md

 L2 will now output a brief pulse whenever the output of the function generator crosses zero.

 ### Example 7: Using a momentary switch to cycle among four values or states
-Suppose that we want an output on the Receiver (e.g. Ch1) to cylce among four levels whenever we click the momentary switch.
+Suppose that we want an output channel to cycle among four levels whenever we click the momentary switch.

 #### Method 1: